reiver/tell-a-story/README.md

 ## Preamble

-But before I offer some advice on _how_ you could _tell a story_, let me _tell you a story_ of my own.
+But before I offer some advice on _how_ you can go about _telling a story_, let me _tell you a story_ of my own.

-This story is about how I realized just how important **telling a story** can be.
+This is a story about how I came to realize just how important **telling a story** can be.

 ¶